EE2dev/item-explorer/README.md

 ### 2. Including data

-When a csv file with data in the correct format exists, the typical call of item explorer looks as follows:
+If a csv file with data in the correct format exists, the typical call of item explorer looks as follows:

 ```javascript
     ...